Compilation of social posts

 Aug/25

-Tomatoes in isolation are both growing excellent this year, but also sparse on tomatoes. we had a few weeks of rain and high humidity, which affects pollination. this week has been try and hot, so hopefully an improvement. tomatoes will self pollinate so this setup to keep the bees away works, we don't get as much fruit but the ones that do set are true to type for our seed shop. it's also somewhat helpful for frost, and given this week maybe i'll find out if it will deter bears.
+tomatoes in isolation are both growing excellent this year, but also sparse on tomatoes. we had a few weeks of rain and high humidity, which affects pollination. this week has been try and hot, so hopefully an improvement. tomatoes will self pollinate so this setup to keep the bees away works, we don't get as much fruit but the ones that do set are true to type for our seed shop. it's also somewhat helpful for frost, and given this week maybe i'll find out if it will deter bears.

 Jul/25

-If you don't have a bluetooth thermometer with localized historical data, you just won't know the crazy peak the temperature can reach. it was a full 5C / 10F colder in my backyard (in southern Manitoba) than the weather app last night, we hit 3C in the middle of july, I think at that temp the pepper plants experience some cold stress. this is a thermometer hanging in a tree in a low part of our yard about 4 ft off the ground, and it's 150 ft from the house where it connects to the wifi through a small device that boosts the signal.
+if you don't have a bluetooth thermometer with localized historical data, you just won't know the crazy peak the temperature can reach. it was a full 5C / 10F colder in my backyard (in southern Manitoba) than the weather app last night, we hit 3C in the middle of july, I think at that temp the pepper plants experience some cold stress. this is a thermometer hanging in a tree in a low part of our yard about 4 ft off the ground, and it's 150 ft from the house where it connects to the wifi through a small device that boosts the signal.

 Jun/25

-Tomatoes growing inside these tents. when they fruit, since there are no pollinators in there despite just being a few ft apart they'll safely all be self pollinated and true to type.
+tomatoes growing inside these tents. when they fruit, since there are no pollinators in there despite just being a few ft apart they'll safely all be self pollinated and true to type.

 Jun/25

-Tomatoes a little behind going in the ground but I like how they're doing in these pots. let's hope we can get 12 weeks without frost!
+tomatoes a little behind going in the ground but I like how they're doing in these pots. let's hope we can get 12 weeks without frost!

 Jun/25

-Potting up peppers at 8 wks.
+potting up peppers at 8 wks.
 I grow them in pots because our season is short and I let them fully ripen on the plant in the greenhouse. started mid april in these 6" pots under lights, outside for the last week and doesn't look root bound right? going into large 10-20 gallon pots, and I left a few seedlings in each. this whole row will get netted for isolation.
 We usually get frost in early september, but then the weather can be nice for another month, so all the pepper finish in the greenhouse into early oct.

 Jun/25

-Surprised by the cool flower on this lichi tomato, a spikey solanum species.
+surprised by the cool flower on this lichi tomato, a spikey solanum species.

 Aug/24

-My approach to isolation, to produce true to type tomato and pepper seeds. so far so good. anyone else ever try this?
+my approach to isolation, to produce true to type tomato and pepper seeds. so far so good. anyone else ever try this?

 Jul/24

-Garden huckleberries are new to me this year, so far they're productive and the ripe fruit is good raw like a grassy tomato, both are in the Solanum genus.
+garden huckleberries are new to me this year, so far they’re productive and the ripe fruit is good raw like a grassy tomato, both are in the Solanum genus.

 Jul/24

-Isolating our tomato and pepper plants for seed. so far so good.
+isolating our tomato and pepper plants for seed. so far so good.

 Jun/24

-Potting up peppers. going with 2-4 plants per large pot, it's large enough for the plants to grow to full size and easy enough to bring into the greenhouse in September to let them finish ripening.
+potting up peppers. going with 2-4 plants per large pot, it’s large enough for the plants to grow to full size and easy enough to bring into the greenhouse in September to let them finish ripening.
 We can get frost here in early june, and then again in early september so mobile peppers are the way to go. these are a couple dozen varieties that will be grown in isolation to save seed. and eat. #peppers

 Jun/24

-Almost done planting. next up straw mulch, drip tape, hoops and isolation netting. this system of tunnel isolation with alternating tomato and pepper plants has been on my mind since last fall, a system for growing heirloom varieties for seed. and for tomato sandwiches.
+almost done planting. next up straw mulch, drip tape, hoops and isolation netting. this system of tunnel isolation with alternating tomato and pepper plants has been on my mind since last fall, a system for growing heirloom varieties for seed. and for tomato sandwiches.

 Aug/23

-Garden peach tomatoes are actually fuzzy like a peach, tomatoes have so much variation it's fun to be growing dozens of new heirlooms this year. if all goes well i'll have seeds available in september
+garden peach tomatoes are actually fuzzy like a peach, tomatoes have so much variation it’s fun to be growing dozens of new heirlooms this year. if all goes well i’ll have seeds available in september

 Aug/23

-Bagging heirloom tomato flowers to try and ensure their seeds are true to type.
+bagging heirloom tomato flowers to try and ensure their seeds are true to type.
 Tomato flowers self pollinate if you can keep the bees away.
 This seems to work well on a small scale, and the technique carries over to controlled crosses.
 Wondering if I should try some . #tomatoes #seedsaving

 Jul/23

-Organza bags to keep peppers from cross pollinating.
-Does anyone have experience with this, should it be as good as distance separation? pollen is smaller than the holes, but for a self pollinating flower wind pollination should be almost zero, at least I've read it is for tomato.
-I have all pepper plants bagged and 5-10 ft separation, hoping it's 99.9% for making true to type seed. #seedsaving
+organza bags to keep peppers from cross pollinating.
+Does anyone have experience with this, should it be as good as distance separation? pollen is smaller than the holes, but for a self pollinating flower wind pollination should be almost zero, at least I’ve read it is for tomato.
+I have all pepper plants bagged and 5-10 ft separation, hoping it’s 99.9% for making true to type seed. #seedsaving

 Jul/23

-Project tomato seeds - heirloom tomato bagged to ensure true to type seed.
+project tomato seeds - heirloom tomato bagged to ensure true to type seed.
 Tomatoes are self pollinating, but bees can sometimes cross them.
-This summer I'm growing 45 of the coolest heirloom tomatoes for #seedsaving
+This summer I’m growing 45 of the coolest heirloom tomatoes for #seedsaving

 Jul/23

-Project peppers, just potted them up and I'm trying these large organza bags to keep the seeds true type. these little plants can't hold back making peppers, I carefully removed every open flower before bagging. wondering how far apart to space them in case of wind cross pollination, or how unlikely that is with the bags.
+project peppers, just potted them up and I’m trying these large organza bags to keep the seeds true type. these little plants can’t hold back making peppers, I carefully removed every open flower before bagging. wondering how far apart to space them in case of wind cross pollination, or how unlikely that is with the bags.

 Jul/23

-Godzilla tomato .. can't wait to see how weird and lumpy they get #tomato
+godzilla tomato .. can’t wait to see how weird and lumpy they get #tomato

 Aug/22